 Did you know that you could get funding at the community level?

-The ABDF (Aboriginal Business Development Fund) is a program that provides tools for Aboriginal entrepreneurs who choose to start their own businesses.
+The ABDF (Aboriginal Business Development Fund) is a program that provides tools for Indigenous entrepreneurs who choose to start their own businesses.
 The funds are available through a community-based organization.

 What is an ABDF?

-The fund increases access to capital for Aboriginal entrepreneurs who would normally not qualify for a loan.
+The fund increases access to capital for Indigenous entrepreneurs who would normally not qualify for a loan.

 Loans combine financing with management training and on-going mentorship.
 The entrepreneur commits by undertaking training to enhance management skills and agrees to ongoing mentorship.
 The loan is disbursed only after these conditions are met.